dolittle/Bifrost/Documentation/Articles/executioncontext.md

+---
+title: About Execution Context
+description: Learn about how to leverage the Execution Context
+keywords: .NET
+author: einari
+---

 # Execution Context

 During execution sometimes one needs information that are cross cutting the application.
 Such as who is the currently logged in user, current culture, what is the current tenant and other custom meta data you want is relative to the environment.
 In Bifrost this is formalized through something called ``IExecutionContext``.